Problem: Data Centers use a lot of electricity.

 , according to the The Wall Street Journal.

-Data centers consume about 300 Tera Watt hours per year or 1% of world electricity production.
+Data Centers consume about 300 Terawatt hours per year or 1% of world electricity production.

 And this amount is steadily increasing year by year.